mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 > A software architecture is a set of concepts and design decisions about structure and texture of software that must be made prior to concurrent engineering (i.e., implementation) to enable effective satisfaction of architecturally significant, explicit functional and quality requirements, along with implicit requirements of the problem and the solution domains.

 * https://pkruchten.files.wordpress.com/2011/09/sarav1.pdf

+## Glossary

+### essential architecture

+The essential architecture of a software system is the structure of the system as manifested by its implementation (i.e. the source code).
+Grady Booch distinguishes the essential architecture from both the source code and an architectural description (such as a design document), both of which are "reflections" of the architecture but are not the architecture itself.

+### forces on the system

+Grady Booch describes these as the "system’s [quality attribute](#quality-attribute) requirements and business goals."
+They are thus the business and technical requirements that shape the design of the system.

+### quality attribute

+According to Wikipedia, a _quality attribute_ is another name for a [non-functional requirement](https://en.wikipedia.org/wiki/Non-functional_requirement), which is sometimes called an "ility", because many of them end with that suffix.
+Examples include security, stability, extensibility, and performance.